Nearly 70,000 attorneys actively serve the Illinois public, according to The State of Legal Profession for Illinois Lawyers.

 When going through a stressful experience like a divorce, it’s human nature to gravitate toward people who bring us comfort.

-If you are seeking representation for a personal matter like a divorce, should you go to that attorney you know personally?
+So when seeking representation for a divorce, should you go to that attorney you know personally?

 Where do you draw the line between personal and professional?